 What does the Flipped Classroom entail?

-Prior to the shutdown of schools due to COVID-19 that prompted the ascent of distance learning, the typical classroom across the country had looked similar for decades.
+Prior to the shutdown of schools due to COVID-19 that prompted the ascent of distance and remote learning methods, the typical classroom across the country had looked similar for decades.
 Teachers led students in lessons, guiding them through new content and then giving out assignments that the students would complete for homework.
 Even in the most collaborative environments, this traditional teaching approach presupposed the teacher as “the sage on the stage” and the students as passive receptacles in a banking method of education.

 More than ten years ago, however, science teachers Jonathan Bergmann and Aaron Sams had an idea: What if we recorded our lessons and had students watch them before coming to class, so that during our time together, they could engage in higher-order learning activities?
 Thus the Flipped Classroom method began.